dwinodev/rusteroids/desingdoc.md

 ## MVP

-- ship (triangle)
+- //ship (triangle)
-- that can move (thrust from back of ship, angular movement)
+- //that can move (thrust from back of ship, angular movement)
-- and can shoot ( little circles)
+- //and can shoot ( little circles)
-- at asteroids (irregular polygons)
+- //at asteroids (irregular polygons)
-- that divide when shot (smaller irregular polygons)
+- //that divide when shot (smaller irregular polygons)
 - also, there are spaceships that fire back
 - when you are hit, you lose a life (collision detection)
 - scoring